andykee/lentil/docs/user/fundamentals/planes.rst

 * A :ref:`Plane <user.fundamentals.planes.plane>` represents a discretely
   sampled optical plane at an arbitrary location in an optical system.

-* The |Plane| base class provides the core logic for representing and working with discretely sampled planes in an optical model.
-* The |Pupil| plane provides a convenient way to represent a pupil plane in an optical system.
-There is nothing particularly special about pupil planes, they merely provide a convenient location (mathematically-speaking) to enforce limiting apertures or stops and include optical aberrations.
-More detailed discussion of pupil planes is available in [1]_.
-* The |Image| plane provides a location where the image formed by an optical system may be manipulated or viewed.
+* A :ref:`Pupil <user.fundamentals.planes.pupil>` represents a discretely
+  sampled pupil plane.
+* An :ref:`Image <user.fundamentals.planes.image>` represents a discretely
+  sampled image plane.

 In addition, several "utility" planes are provided.
 These planes don't represent physical components of an optical system, but are used to implement commonly encountered optical effects:

-* The |Tilt| plane is used to represent wavefront tilt in terms of radians of x and y tilt.
+* The :ref:`Tilt <user.fundamentals.planes.tilt>` plane is used to represent
+  wavefront tilt in terms x and y tilt (in radians).
-* The :class:`~lentil.Rotate` plane rotates a wavefront by an arbitrary angle.
+.. * The :class:`~lentil.Rotate` plane rotates a wavefront by an arbitrary angle.
-* The :class:`~lentil.Flip` plane flips a wavefront about its x, y, or both x and y axes.
+.. * The :class:`~lentil.Flip` plane flips a wavefront about its x, y, or both x
+..   and y axes.

 .. _user.fundamentals.planes.plane: